rust-lang/rust/doc/rust.md

 as if the item was declared outside the scope -- it is still a static item -- except that the item's *path name* within the module namespace is qualified by the name of the enclosing item, or is private to the enclosing item (in the case of functions).
-The exact locations in which sub-items may be declared is given by the grammar.
+The grammar specifies the exact locations in which sub-item declarations may appear.

 ### Type Parameters

-All items except modules may be *parametrized* by type.
+All items except modules may be *parameterized* by type.
 Type parameters are given as a comma-separated list of identifiers enclosed in angle brackets (`<...>`), after the name of the item and before its definition.
-The type parameters of an item are considered "part of the name", not the type of the item; in order to refer to the type-parametrized item, a referencing [path](#paths) must in general provide type arguments as a list of comma-separated types enclosed within angle brackets.
+The type parameters of an item are considered "part of the name", not part of the type of the item.
+A referencing [path](#paths) must (in principle) provide type arguments as a list of comma-separated types enclosed within angle brackets, in order to refer to the type-parameterized item.
 In practice, the type-inference system can usually infer such argument types from context.
 There are no general type-parametric types, only type-parametric items.
+That is, Rust has no notion of type abstraction: there are no first-class "forall" types.

 ### Modules